 What is the advantages of a PADI Scuba Diver Certificate?

-- You get a Scuba Certificate in just 2 Days!
+- You get a SCUBA Certification in just 2 days!

 - No more training sessions before your next dive!

-If you decide before you complete your Pool training that you would like to go further, to do the PADI Open Water Scuba Diver course, we can include the required skills and allow you to upgrade at a lower cost than after the course.
+If you decide before you complete your pool training that you would like to go further, onto the PADI Open Water Scuba Diver course, we can include the required skills and allow you to upgrade at a lower cost than after the course.

-When you are ready, with a PADI Instructor, you can continue your education and complete a further skills training, theory and 2 more Open Water Dives and you then qualify as a PADI Open Water Scuba Diver!
+When you’re ready you can continue your education and complete a further skills training, theory and 2 more Open Water Dives to qualify as a PADI Open Water Scuba Diver!

 Why learn to dive at Coffs Harbour?

-- The Solitary Islands dive-sites are offshore!
-Close enough to be a quick trip and yet far enough to get clean, pristine water which you can’t get inshore.
-You may even see Whales in season, on the way!
+- The Solitary Islands dive sites are offshore.
+Close enough to be a quick trip and yet far enough to get clean, pristine water that you can’t get inshore.
+In season, you may even see whales on the way.

-- The Solitary Islands Marine Park is Pristine!
-We have vibrant corals and over the top, wall to wall Fish!
-We dive in Marine Sanctuary Zones that are just action packed.
+- The Solitary Islands Marine Park is pristine!
+We have vibrant corals wall to wall fish!
+We dive in action packed Marine Sanctuary Zones.

-- The water temperature is the same as the southern Great Barrier Reef, not to cold, and with our wetsuits, great for all year round.
+- The water temperature is the same as the Southern Great Barrier Reef, not too cold, and with our wetsuits, great for all year round.